laurencelundblade/QCBOR/README.md

-**Focused on C / native data representation** – Careful conversion of CBOR data types in to C data types, carefully handling over and underflow, strict typing and such to so the caller doesn't have to worry so much about this and so code using QCBOR passes static analyzers easier.
+**Focused on C / native data representation** – Careful conversion of CBOR data types in to C data types, carefully handling over and underflow, strict typing and such so the caller doesn't have to worry so much about this and so code using QCBOR passes static analyzers easier.
 Simpler code because there is no support for encoding/decoding to/from JSON, pretty